• General Questions

 Teachers, educators, administrators, school librarians, child care providers, or after school program providers who teach in Alameda County are all eligible for a Classroom Card.

-If you are a teacher who would like to apply for a Classroom Card, please complete our Classroom Card Application and bring it to any of our libraries’ Circulation Desks along with your school ID or proof of employment as an educator in Alameda County.
+If you are a teacher who would like to apply for a Classroom Card, please complete our Classroom Card Application to submit your request.
+After submission, an AC Library staff member will reach out regarding next steps.

 • Library Events